Qbeast-io/qbeast-spark/CONTRIBUTING.md

 - Always make a new branch for your work, no matter how small
 - Don´t submit unrelated changes to the same branch/pull request
 - Base your new branch off of the appropriate branch on the main repository
-- New features should branch off of the `master` branch
+- New features should branch off of the [main](/Qbeast-io/qbeast-spark/tree/main) branch

 ## Style and formatting
 - We follow [Scalastyle](http://www.scalastyle.org) for coding style in Scala.
 It runs at compile time, but you can check it manually with: